Diaper Genie

-Diaper Genie, a creation of entrepreneur John Hall, is a baby diaper disposal system.
-The unit consists of a large plastic container with a plastic lid.
+Diaper Genie is a baby diaper disposal system.
+It consists of a large plastic container with a plastic lid.
 The system seals diapers individually in a scented film to protect against germs and odors.
 By opening the lid on the top of the canister, a soiled diaper may be inserted into the "mouth" of the container.
 After inserting the diaper, the lid is replaced and twisted three full rotations to seal the diaper inside.
-After the container is filled with dirty diapers, it can be emptied by unlatching the bottom of the canister, where the diapers fall out still individually sealed.
-The resulting string of sealed diapers is colloquially known as a "diaper sausage".
+When the container is filled with dirty diapers, it can be emptied by unlatching the bottom of the canister, where the diapers fall out still individually sealed.
+The resulting string of sealed diapers is colloquially known as a "diaper sausage."

-The product was initially a creation of British inventors (currently marketed under the name "Sangenic" by Mayborn in the UK), while Hall brought the Genie to prominence in the US in the mid 1990s.
+The product was initially a creation of British inventors (currently marketed under the name "Sangenic" by Mayborn in the UK), and was brought to prominence in the US in the mid-1990s.

 Diaper Genie is a brand of Playtex Products, Inc., which bought the Diaper Genie business from Mondial Industries L.P. in 1999.